IR-2018-161, August 7, 2018

 There have been cases where cybercriminals have taken over remote access of a tax professionals’ computer systems.
 In one example, the thieves remotely accessed client accounts via the tax pro’s computer, completed and e-filed pending returns and changed the deposit information to their own accounts.

 Technology media often provide lists of top VPN services.

 Tax professionals who experienced data thefts also suggest colleagues keep all security software up to date.
 This includes the computer operating system, anti-malware, anti-virus software, firewalls, etc. While most computers come with security software installed, tax professionals also can purchase additional security software products.

 Updated software helps protect users from emerging threats that can lead to data thefts.
 Users can set the security software to update automatically.

 In addition to these steps, the Security Summit reminds all professional tax preparers that they must have a written data security plan as required by the Federal Trade Commission and its Safeguards Rule.
-Tax Professionals also can get help with security recommendations by reviewing the recently revised IRS Publication 4557, Safeguarding Taxpayer Data, and Small Business Information Security: the Fundamentals by the National Institute of Standards and Technology.
+Tax Professionals also can get help with security recommendations by reviewing the recently revised IRS Publication 4557, Safeguarding Taxpayer Data (PDF), and Small Business Information Security: the Fundamentals by the National Institute of Standards and Technology (PDF) by the National Institute of Standards and Technology.

 Publication 5293, Data Security Resource Guide for Tax Professionals (PDF), provides a compilation of data theft information available on IRS.gov.
 Also, tax professionals should stay connected to the IRS through subscriptions to e-News for Tax Professionals, QuickAlerts and Social Media.